 Don’t let all this scare you.
 To date, there are no such incidents but it is our responsibility to make you aware because knowledge is better than saying sorry later.

 Bears: Dhauladhar is also known as “The Bear Valley”.
 But there are very rare cases of the bear encounter while on Thatharana Trek.
-To be safe, stay with your group or guide, avoid using deodorants or anything which has a strong fragrance, and don’t keep food in open.
+To be safe, stay with your group or guide, and avoid smelling like strawberries or chocolates by using body sprays.
 If the bear comes too close, don’t run!
 You cannot run away from the bear.
 Continue speaking in a calm voice and start walking away slowly.
 Any bear will most likely refuse to continue the encounter and leave unless it is aggressive.
 In the worst-case fall to the ground at the very last moment.
 Lie on your stomach with your legs spread slightly, or curl up in a ball.
 Cover your head with your fingers interlocking at the back of your head.
 In this position, you protect your face and neck.
 Wearing a backpack will help protect your back and neck.
 Don’t fight or shout.
 Stay still for as long as possible.

 Stinging Nettle plant: Also known as “Bichu Buti” has the greatest number of medicinal properties but it is covered with stinging hair that can cause allergy and irritation as soon as you touch its leaves.
 If that happens, do not scratch the area instead wash it with soap and water as soon as possible and apply a moistened cloth and after some time irritation will disappear.

 Leeches: You will find them mostly in the rainy season on the way to Thatharana Trek.
 They are not harmful but their bites can make you itchy.
 Leeches are also used in Leech Therapy to purify the blood, but that doesn’t mean that you should openly invite them to stick to your legs and suck your blood.
 Make sure you cover your legs properly by wearing proper pants, high-ankle shoes and calf-length socks